top of page

 There were several persons in Dealey Plaza recording home movies that day, but none produced as complete a record of the assassination as did Abraham Zapruder.
 Had he not decided to use his Bell and Howell 8mm motion picture camera that day, it is very likely that the Warren Commission’s conclusions would have convinced many more people than they did.
 There certainly would have been no need to concoct the single bullet theory, and there would no compelling evidence of a frontal bullet strike to the President’s head.
 The Zapruder film is something the assassins never counted on.

 The official line is that one shot from Oswald’s rifle missed and hit a curb stone, sending fragments of concrete or the bullet into the cheek of a bystander, James Tague.
-Both the Warren Commission and its critics agree on that point.
-The Warren Commission goes on to contend that a second bullet from Oswald’s rifle passed through Kennedy’s neck, and proceeded to cause the Governor’s wounds (the single bullet).
-Then, a third bullet struck the President in the rear of the head causing the fatal wound.
-The two most critical things the film shows, however, are that the single bullet theory is false, and that the President was hit by at least one bullet from the front.
+Then, a second bullet from Oswald’s rifle passed through Kennedy’s neck, and proceeded to cause the Governor’s wounds (the single bullet).
+Finally, a third bullet struck the President in the rear of the head causing the fatal wound.
+The two most critical things the film shows, however, are that the single bullet theory is false, and that the President was hit by at least two bullets from the front.

 A bullet entered Governor Connally’s back, below the right shoulder blade, just by his armpit.
 It transited his chest, penetrating his lung, and smashed into his right fifth rib.
 A combination of bullet and bone fragments exited the Governor’s chest in the area of his right nipple, leaving a sucking chest wound 5cm in diameter.
 The Governor was also struck in his right wrist.
 The thick part at the base of his radius bone was shattered into several pieces.
 Bullet fragments also embedded in his thigh.
 The Governor’s wounds were life-threatening, and painful in the extreme.
 Even if, mentally, he was somehow able to display a delayed reaction, the shear physical force of the bullet’s impact would have moved his body beyond his ability to control.
 There is no way that he could remain sitting upright, displaying no sign of discomfort when, in order for there to have been a single assassin, he had to have already been so grievously wounded.